Mark Beevers: Bolton Wanderers

 On 3 July 2016, he completed a move to Bolton Wanderers on a two-year contract after expressing a desire to leave Millwall and return to the North of England.
 Bolton finished the season in second place, which was enough to secure an immediate return to the Championship.
 Beevers, alongside his defensive partner David Wheater, was included in the League One team of the Season.
 His contract was extended by Bolton at the end of the 2017–18 season after the club exercised a contractual option.

 Peterborough United

 On 24 May 2019, he completed a move to Peterborough United on a three-year contract after his Bolton contract expired.
 On 29 April 2021, following an impressive 2020–21 season, Beevers was named in the 2020–21 EFL League One Team of the Season at the league's annual awards ceremony.

 On 20 June 2022, Beevers had his contract terminated by mutual consent.

 Perth Glory

 On 22 June 2022, it was confirmed that Beevers had signed for A-League club Perth Glory on a two-year deal.

+On 11 October 2023, Beevers was named as co-captain along with Adam Taggart ahead of the 2023–24 A-League Men season.

+Bradford (Park Avenue)

+In September 2024, having relocated back to England, Beevers joined Northern Premier League Division One East club Bradford (Park Avenue) on a one-year deal.